20 Fun & Unique Restaurants in Indiana: Indianapolis, Bloomington + More

 • 🎯 Perfect For: Schnitzel fans, German food lovers, beer garden enthusiasts, and enjoying German heritage in Indiana.

 Willkommen to Schnitzelbank Restaurant in Jasper, a true taste of Germany in Southern Indiana!
-This beloved spot is famous for its incredible array of schnitzels and its authentic German beer hall atmosphere.
+This beloved spot in India is famous for its incredible array of schnitzels and its authentic German beer hall atmosphere.
 Get your oom-pah-pah on!

 Choose from a dizzying variety of perfectly pounded and fried schnitzels – classic Wiener Schnitzel (veal) is a must.
 Jägerschnitzel (with mushroom gravy), or various sausage platters with sauerkraut, are also fantastic.
 Wash it all down with a stein of German beer.